laikaland/laikaland/README.md

 my favorite bands are gorillaz and talking heads. i primarily listen to new wave and dabble in other genres. mostly rock genres.

-im a selfshipper. primary f/os are noodle (gorillaz) and gerry keay (tma). i'm sharing.
+im a selfshipper. primary f/os are noodle (gorillaz) and gerry keay (tma). i'm selectively sharing.

 byi/kind of dni, more interests, & more selfshipping info in strawpage